Hello! I’m Connie Veneracion — lawyer by education, writer by passion and photographer by obsession.

-But travel is out for the next few years.
-I decided to expand the coverage of my Asian blog project so that I can continue working on it and not let it languish.
+Travel is out for the next few years but I didn’t want my Asian project to go on hiatus.
 I merged Tasty Safari with My Pan-Asian Kitchen (formerly, The Kitchen) and the few Asian movies and TV shows in my Cinephile blog, and Devour Asia was born.

 For you serious foodies and lovers of Asian cooking: In line with my belief that the backbone of the ability to cook lies in getting acquainted with ingredients and being adept at basic cooking methods, Devour Asia has sections on pantry staples and cooking techniques.
 And those, of course, are in addition to the stories about food adventures while traveling around Asia.